-help us build a water system and 32 latrines
+Exceeded the goal to build a water system and 32 latrines!

 El Porvenir, One Day’s Wages, and 319 rural Nicaraguans are coming together to build a piped water system and 32 latrines to improve the health of people living in El Llano and San Agustin (both in El Sauce region).

-The only thing missing is you!
-Thanks to a matching gift from One Day’s Wages and generous support from Providence United Methodist Church and Church of the Master United Methodist Church, we only need to raise the last $300 so that we can say yes to people of El Llano and San Agustin.
+Thanks to a matching gift from One Day’s Wages, generous support from Providence United Methodist Church and Church of the Master United Methodist Church, and 29 individuals and churches, we raised enough for these projects and to fund part of a well!

 Tania Marisol Mayorga is 21 years old and lives in San Agustin, Nicaragua.
 “We don’t have water at our house, and it’s my job to bring water home in buckets,” says Tania.
 “The field where I go to get water is a long distance away, and the water I get from the spring is dirty.
 Sometimes it smells strongly of horse urine.
 We know the water is contaminated.
 Sometimes the spring dries up, and then we have nothing.
 I have children…I feel so badly for what my children have to live with.”